 Pempheris oualensis Cuvier 1831 ensis, suffix denoting place: Oulan (now known as Kosrae) Island, Society Islands, type locality (widely occurs elsewhere in Red Sea and Indo-West Pacific)

-Pempheris pathirana Randall & Victor 2015 in honor of Yohan Pathirana, Aquamarines International, an aquarium-fish breeder, trader and exporter in Sri Lanka, who provided specimens and photographs of sweepers; he also had his divers search for this species in Trincomalee, where it was collected in 1969 and 1970, but they failed to find it [presumably a noun in apposition, without the patronymic “i”]
+Pempheris pathirana Randall & Victor 2015 in honor of Yohan Pathirana, Aquamarines International, an aquarium-fish breeder, trader and exporter in Sri Lanka, who provided specimens and photographs of sweepers; he also had his divers search for this species in Trincomalee, where it was collected in 1969 and 1970, but they failed to find it [presumably a noun in apposition, without the genitive “i”]

 Pempheris peza Randall & Victor 2015 Greek for border, referring to very broad blackish border along entire outer edge of caudal fin